-The subarachnoid space is the space where the cerebrospinal fluid circulates, and it’s responsible for protecting your brain from serious injuries by serving as a cushion.
+The subarachnoid space is the space where the cerebrospinal fluid circulates, and it’s responsible for protecting your brain from injury by serving as a cushion.
 A hemorrhage in this space can cause a coma, paralysis, and even death.

 This condition can occur quickly, and is often the result of head trauma.
 The key to survival is immediate medical intervention.
 Call a doctor or 911 as soon as possible if you or someone you know has the symptoms of SAH.

 When SAH develops, it has several symptoms.
 The main symptom is a sudden, severe headache, which is more intense at the base of the skull.
 It is often described as the worst headache people have ever experienced.
 Some people may even feel a popping sensation in their head before the hemorrhage begins.